Table of Contents

-Over time, it is easy to forget what happened in your favorite television show during your childhood, however, the theme song of the show usually sticks in the back of your mind.
+While it’s easy to forget what happened in your favorite television show, the theme song usually sticks in the back of your mind.
 Catchy tunes from the 90s often reflected the attitude of the show.
 Even though many of these songs are wordless, they are easily recognizable to fans.

 Are you trying to remember some of these nostalgic 90s tv show theme songs?
 Keep reading to find out which ones made our list.